swaldhoer/native-lua/README.rst

 ``src`` Directory
 =================

-This directory contains the source files coped from the ``dl`` directory.

-All files are kept as they are downloaded from `Lua.org`_, except that trailing whitespace and additional newlines at the end are removed.
+This directory contains the source files as they are downloaded from `Lua.org`_, except that trailing whitespace and additional newlines at the end of the files are removed.

 ``tests`` Directory
 ===================

-This directory contains the test files coped from the ``dl`` directory.
+This directory contains the test files as they are downloaded from `Lua.org`_, except that trailing whitespace and additional newlines at the end of the files are removed.

-All files are tried to be kept as they are downloaded from `Lua.org`_, except that trailing whitespace and additional newlines at the end are removed as for the sources.
-Furthermore for some tests, require changes to the test files in order to work on Windows.
+Furthermore for some tests, require changes to the test files in order to work on platforms.
 The changes made to these files are indicated by the following line:

 .. code-block:: sh